Thursday, December 24, 2015

 "Doesn't Santa bring those kids all gifts?"

-“In a perfect world no one would be suffering, and no one would be without a present during a holiday.
-But this isn’t always the case that’s why we have to remember that we are lucky and fortunate to have the love and caring for each other and give thanks that there are people out there that help others that can not help themselves.
-You have to believe in the spirit that Christmas day somewhere out there is a person spreading good cheer and sacrificing themselves to make sure others aren’t doing with out.
-As much as we want to believe that Santa is helping everyone we also need to believe that he has helpers, like us, helping those he can’t reach.”
+"In a perfect world, no one would suffer and be without a present during a holiday.
+But this is only sometimes the case.
+That's why we must remember that we are lucky and fortunate to have love and care for each other and give thanks that there are people out there who help others who can not help themselves.
+You have to believe in the spirit that Christmas day, somewhere out there, is a person spreading good cheer and sacrificing themselves to make sure others aren't doing without.
+As much as we want to believe that Santa is helping everyone, we also need to believe that he has helpers like us who help those he can't reach."

 "We are pretty lucky that we can celebrate."